cbhurley/CRT2021vis/README.md

 Participants require computers with the software R and the related interface (IDE) RStudio.
 These should be installed before the lecture.

-The lecture materials are available at

-My favorite search engine is [Duck Duck Go](https://duckduckgo.com)

 [Lecture 1](http://htmlpreview.github.io/?https://github.com/cbhurley/CRT2021vis/blob/master/lect1.html)